OSU professor will help peace institute in Thailand

 Oklahoma State University Professor L.M.
 Hynson is helping to give peace a chance in Thailand.

-Hynson, a professor of sociology, is currently in Thailand as a Fulbright Senior Specialist, setting up the curriculum for a new master's of peace studies degree at the Prince of Songkla University.
+Hynson, a sociology professor, is currently in Thailand as a Fulbright Senior Specialist, setting up the curriculum for a new master's of peace studies degree at the Prince of Songkla University.

-The university is in the southern part of Thailand, a country struggling with the growing pains of modernizing its economy.
+The university is in southern Thailand, a country struggling with the growing pains of modernizing its economy.

-Hynson said Thailand's King Bhumibol Adulyadej set up a Peace Institute at Songkla University to help promote peaceful alternatives to these often deadly confrontations.
+Hynson said Thailand King Bhumibol Adulyadej set up a Peace Institute at Songkla University to help promote peaceful alternatives to these often deadly confrontations.

 Strathe said lessons learned abroad translate to better classroom teaching at OSU.